BryanCarney/BryanCarney/README.md

 ### Senior Manager - Data Insights and Strategy Enablement for RBC

-### Currently enrolled in University of Toronto learning Data Analytics and Visualizations Course
+### Currently enrolled in University of Toronto Data Analytics and Visualizations Course

 > Connect with me: